-Using intermittent fasting to enhance Testosterone Replacement Therapy is a powerful and safe strategy.
+Using intermittent fasting to enhance weight loss while on TRT is a powerful and safe strategy.
 In this post, you will learn how to get started and why it’s so effective.

 Roughly a year after college, I’d been stuck in the 6 meal a day cycle with 1 cheat day during weekend cycle.